How to play

 - The winner of the last duel gets a bonus of 4 points.

-- The game is won by the player with the highest number of points.
+- The game is won by the player with the highest score.

 - If, despite the bonus, there is a tie, the winner of the last duel is declared the winner by convention.